Orchextra/orchextra-android-sdk/README.md

 A library that gives you access to Orchextra platform from your Android app.

 ## Getting started
-Start by creating a project in [Orchextra dashboard][dashboard], if you haven't done it yet.
+Start by creating a project in [Orchextra Dashboard](https://dashboard.orchextra.io/start/login), if you haven't done it yet.
 Go to "Setting" > "SDK Configuration" to get the **api key** and **api secret**, you will need these values to start Orchextra SDK.

 ## Overview
 Orchextra SDK is composed of **Orchextra Core**.